eras/mxrxtx/README.md

 ## Features

 - Available for Linux and Windows
-- Setup mode easy configuration; supports single signon
+- Setup mode easy configuration; supports single sign-on
 - Offer can contain multiple files and directories
 - Supports E2EE and emoji cross-signing verification
 - Monitor mode for downloading all received offers